openhab/openhab-android/.github/ISSUE_TEMPLATE/bug-report.md

 #### Client
 * Android version:
 * Device model:
-* App version <!-- Can be found under "About".
-The build date is not needed -->:
+* App version <!-- Can be found under "About" -->:
 * Build flavor <!-- Play Store and GitHub = "Full", F-Droid = "Foss".
 If self-built and you haven't changed the flavor, it's Foss -->:
 * Device language: